uswds/uswds-site/pages/patterns/create-a-profile/pronouns.md

 ## Usability Guidance

 <strong>Provide clear hint text.</strong> Some users may be unfamiliar with this question and unsure how to answer.
 Provide clear hint text, e.g., "For example, he, she, they, ze."
-Do allow users the opt out with a "Prefer not to answer" option.
+Do allow users to opt out with a "Prefer not to answer" option.

 ## Accessibility